 ensures that the division is performed in floating point arithmetic, preserving any decimal points in the average.
 The average is then printed to two decimal places.

-Computing the average using arrays in C is a straightforward process involving initialization, looping through the array to compute a sum, and then performing an arithmetic operation to find the average.
+Computing the average in C language using arrays is a straightforward process involving initialization, looping through the array to compute a sum, and then performing an arithmetic operation to find the average.
 This basic pattern is essential in many programming scenarios and provides a foundation for more complex data processing tasks.
-By following the steps outlined, you have a clear method for calculating averages that can be adapted and expanded to suit various needs in C programming.
+By following the steps outlined, you have a clear method for calculating average in C that can be adapted and expanded to suit various needs in C programming.